+Communica ation styles

+a direct b indirect

-- a direct a personal - b indirect b impersonal - a formal - b informal - a simple - b complex a asking questions b giving advice - a active listening - b passive listening b neutral - a emotional - Change each of the sentences in A into the opposite of each communication style. - @ Expand these instructions into full sentences, according to the communication style indicated. - 1 Ask a colleague to take your place at the meeting on Monday. (indirect) - 2 Compliment someone on their presentation. (personal) - 3 Invite your clients for a drink after work, (informal) - 4 Explain how to do self-service check-in at the airport find the machines, insert your frequent flyer / credit card, choose your seat, take the boarding pass, go to the fast bag drop, go through security. (simple) - 5 One of your trainers is getting negative feedback on her training sessions. (giving advice) - 6 Your boss has asked you to cancel a meeting and set up a conference call instead. - 7 Congratulate your team on their performance. (neutral)
+a personal b impersonal

+a formal b informal

+a simple b complex

+a asking questions b giving advice

+a active listening b passive listening

+a emotional b neutral

+- B Change each of the sentences in A into the opposite of each communication style. - © Expand these instructions into full sentences, according to the communication style indicated. - 1 Ask a colleague to take your place at the meeting on Monday. (indirect) - 2 Compliment someone on their presentation. (personal) - 3 Invite your clients for a drink after work. (informal) - 4 Explain how to do self-service check-in at the airport find the machines, insert your frequent flyer / credit card, choose your seat, take the boarding pass, go to the fast bag drop, go through security. (simple) - 5 One of your trainers is getting negative feedback on her training sessions. (giving advice) - 6 Your boss has asked you to cancel a meeting and set up a conference call instead. (active listening) - 7 Congratulate your team on their performance. (neutral)

-Look at the phrases in the box below.
+⚠ Look at the phrases in the box below.
 Match a phrase to the leadership style in the following countries: France, Germany, Italy, Japan, the Netherlands, Sweden and the US.